 Elderberry prevents viruses from replicating in your body.
 Experiments have shown Elderberry to be more effective than Tamiflu at lessening the duration of a cold or flu.
 One drawback of the syrup is it’s short shelf life.
 It only lasts about 2 weeks in the fridge for me.
 You can process it in a boiling water bath to extend the shelf life.
 Elderberry tincture (2 cups of dried elderberry or 3 cups of fresh elderberries macerated in 4 cups of vodka for 4 weeks) lasts indefinitely, but it has alcohol and so shouldn’t be used with young children.

 I keep dried elderberries on hand at all times, and make the syrup fresh on an as needed basis.
 But I also make 1 quart of elderberry tincture each fall, for those times when you just need a couple doses to stave off a cold.
 1 quart of tincture makes about 6 – 100ml bottles of tincture.
-It’s very economical to make your own. ($30.50 for 4 ounces of prepared tincture or $8 for enough dried berries for $180 worth of tincture.)
-Note that raw berries should be cooked before eating.
+It’s very economical to make your own. ($30.50 for 4 ounces of prepared ready made tincture or $8 for enough dried berries for $180 worth of tincture.)
+Note that raw berries should be cooked before eating, and heat processed if juicing.

-There are many other herbs that can help your body fight viruses.
+There are many other herbs that can support your immune system to fight viruses.
 Yarrow, mullein, astragalus, St. John’s Wort, and woad should be in your arsenal.
 But having a homestead apothecary won’t help if you don’t know how to use them safely and judiciously.

 Learn about Herbs